drome028/Thread-Downloader/README.md

 ======================

 Some known errors include:
-  - Occasionally will get an SSL error, looking into this
+  - Occasionally will get an SSL error, looking into this.
+In case of this, just re-launch the tool and it will download the     remainder of the images

 FUTURE FEATURES
 ======================